-I was tempted to join the anti-Facebook forces on the eve of my recent birthday by posting a biting-the-hand-that-feeds rumination on the alienation and loneliness of seeking friendship through a network that threatens to subvert the very notion of friendship.
+I was tempted to join the anti-Facebook forces on the eve of my last birthday by posting a biting-the-hand-that-feeds rumination on the alienation and loneliness of seeking friendship through a network that threatens to subvert the very notion of friendship.

 Instead, I found myself looking forward to my Facebook birthday experience with pleasant imaginings that meshed with the sweet anticipation of the vast quantities of sugar I would soon permit myself to ingest.

 In the event, my Facebook birthday was a blast.
 What made it so much fun — and, no kidding, so meaningful — was the full spectrum of memories and emotions it triggered, from deep appreciation to deep regret, from the happiness of being touched to the fear that I may be a bit tetched.